Masters of Nursing (MN) Degree

 Synopsis: All nursing courses are taught by College of Nursing faculty using distance delivery methods.
 Students complete their clinical education in or near their home locale when possible.
 MSU College of Nursing faculty are recognized nationally for their broad and wide-ranging expertise.

 Professional Project: Each student completes a MN Professional Project developed in collaboration with a faculty chairperson and committee.
 Examples of exciting and innovative student projects include: assessment of medical errors on a medical surgical unit, improving communication between patients and care team – the foundation for patient satisfaction, and developing a cardiac services nurse residency program.
-An oral defense of the Professional Project is required for MN degree.

 Distance Graduate Program: All graduate courses are offered online with teleconference and video conference used to supplement content.
 See teaching methods for more information.
 Travel to Bozeman is required at the beginning of each Fall semester.